Bob Gilks

-Robert James Gilks (July 2, 1864 in Cincinnati – August 21, 1944 in Brunswick, Georgia), was a Major League Baseball pitcher and outfielder from 1887 to 1893.
+Robert James Gilks (July 2, 1864] – August 20, 1944) was an American Major League Baseball (MLB) pitcher and outfielder from 1887 to 1893.
 He played for the Cleveland Blues, Cleveland Spiders, and Baltimore Orioles.
+He would later serve as a scout for the New York Yankees of the American League, a role he would serve until 1923, when he was replaced by Johnny Nee.
+He signed George Pipgras, who would serve in the same role during the 1940s, to his first major league contract.